bazhikov/ghost-app/README.md

 # ghost-app
-lab task for creating with complete infrastructure on AWS and deploying the application
+lab task for creating ghost application with complete infrastructure on AWS and deploying the application